 Graduates will be presented to the Presiding Officer one at a time by course order.

 As your course is called, you will move through a series of checkpoints where your name will be checked.
 Your name will be checked by graduation staff multiple times, prior to the ceremony and prior to crossing the stage.
-This is to ensure you cross the stage at the right time and receive the right testamur.
+This is to ensure you cross the stage at the right time.

 When your name is called by the Presenter, acknowledge the Presiding Officer by doffing your cap (take hold of a corner of your trencher and nod) and then walk to the Presiding Officer at centre stage.
-Shake hands with the Presiding Officer and pause while a formal photograph is taken.
-Then walk across the stage to collect your testamur from the Executive Dean of your Faculty.
+Pause while a formal photograph is taken.
+Then walk across the stage to collect your token of graduation from the Executive Dean of your Faculty.
 Finally, exit the stage and return to your seat.

 Presentation of University Medals chevron_right